Speak to our team

 • Our experts have a wide range of industrial experience, including detailed knowledge of metal grades, manufacturing processes and applications and can carry out targeted research to support investigations.

-• We have laboratories and equipment designed specifically to investigate metallurgical failures and have access to specialised equipment in external laboratories.
+• We have laboratories equipped with high-specification microscopes for examination of metal samples as well as access to specialised equipment in external laboratories.

 • We will help you to determine if an incident could have been avoided.